Resource wizard

 Click Save policies when done to return to the previous page from which you started the default operation policies editor.

 Marking configuration allows to define automatic rules for object marking.
-Specify mark and its application time and optionally filter to denote objects which should be marked.
-Objects will be marked either always - whenever they are processed or at the classification time.
+Specify mark and its application time and optionally a filter to denote objects which should be marked.
+Objects will be marked either always - whenever they are processed or at the classification time - when the object is classified by midPoint for the first time.

 step 8 marking